 22. How many runs can I expect to get in one session?

 This depends on the session.
 If you are in a fully booked out session, you can expect to get between 5 and 10 runs in the 2-hour session.
 If the stars align and you play your timing just right, you can expect to get more.

-For most people, two hours is plenty of time.
-If you wish to tube longer and we have availability, you are welcome to purchase tickets for the next two hour session.
+For most people, one and a half hours is plenty of time.
+If you wish to tube longer and we have availability, you are welcome to purchase tickets for the next one and a half hour session.